blaenk/blaenk.github.io/provider/notes/swift.markdown

   ]
 ```

-Arrays support `count` and `isEmpty` properties, as well as an `append` method which is aliased to the `+=` operator, which supports appending either a single item or an array of items.
+Arrays support `count` and `isEmpty` properties, as well as an `append` method, which supports appending either a single item or an array of items.

 Arrays can be accessed and modified via subscript.
 It's also possible to modify multiple values at once using range syntax within the subscript.
 A run-time error is triggered if the range is exceeds the array's bounds.
 If less items are provided than the specified range allows, the remaining elements are removed.